Consumer Awareness In the Wake of the Verkada Breach

 How much longer customers will be treated like commodities remains a giant question mark.

+Public outcry over instances like the Vekada breach will hopefully lead to new legislation modeled after the sweeping state law, The California Consumer Privacy Act (CCPA).
 “We’re mad as hell, and we aren’t going to take it anymore,” seems to sum up the message lawmakers will continue to face as more people band to fight wholesale corporate intrusion into their lives.
 Consumers will continue to demand safeguarding and more so when public exposure at the level of Verkada’s network continues to hit the news channels.
+Spying on customers can no longer be tolerated as an accepted business practice.